abhishek-860/hospital-management-system/Project_Code/readme.md

-# This is my hospital mangement project.
+# This is my hospital management project.